-- How to Make a Letter Writing Kit – Making a letter writing kit encourages independence, because everything your children need for writing letters is in one place.
+- How to Make a Letter Writing Kit – Making a letter-writing kit encourages independence, because everything your children need for writing letters is in one place.
 Read about what to include in your letter writing kit and how to introduce letter writing to your child.
-Free download of a friendly letter sample is included.
+A free download of a friendly letter sample is included.

 Alyssa from Teaching with Faith